Correlated Wishart Matrices Classification via an Expectation-Maximization Composite Likelihood-Based Algorithm: Simulation Studies

 \citet{huang2015log} uses the Log-Euclidean metric for image set classification.
 The Log-Euclidean metric has already been used as a metric measuring the distance between positive definite matrices in many other studies \citep[e.g.,][]{arsigny2006log}.
 In our study, we implement this method in a simplified way, that is to give the group of the image $t$ via finding a $k$ which minimizes the function $||\log \bm{A}_t-\log \tilde{\bm{S}}_k||_F$.
-Since both our algorithm and the method of Log-Euclidean metric utilize the information from the training data, i.e., $\{\tilde{\bm{S}}_k:k=1,2,...,K\}$, the method of Log-Euclidean metric can be a benchmark method to tell the improvement caused by modeling the residual correlation caused by the \textit{non-voxel} information.
+Since both our algorithm and the method of Log-Euclidean metric utilize the information from the training data, i.e., $\{\tilde{\bm{S}}_k:k=1,2,...,K\}$, the method of Log-Euclidean metric can be a benchmark method to tell the improvement caused by modeling the correlation caused by the auxiliary information.

-A compelling benchmark method is the Wishart BNP proposed by \citet{cherian2016bayesian}, which is a Dirichlet process of Wishart matrices.
+{We also compare our proposal to the other two compelling Wishart distribution-based methods.
+The first one is the Wishart mixture model relying on Expectation-Maximization algorithm, proposed by \citet{hidot2010expectation}.
+To make the Wishart mixture model comparable to our proposal, we fixed the mixture means as $\{\tilde{\bm{S}}_k:k=1,2,...,K\}$.
+In this way, the Wishart mixture model can be considered as a our proposal by setting $\rho_{ts}=0$ for all $t<s$.
+Thus, it can be used to validate if the additive Wishart process makes improvements.
+A compelling benchmark method is the Wishart BNP proposed by \citet{cherian2016bayesian}, which is a Dirichlet process of Wishart distribution.
+The computation of the Wishart BNP is based on Gibbs sampling.
 Similar to our algorithm, the Wishart BNP was also proposed with the application to the RCD-based image set classification.
 The Wishart BNP does not require training data and produces classification with an undetermined number of groups.
+Therefore, we further report the number of groups identified by the algorithm of the Wishart BNP.}

 The methods we give above utilize the whole matrix.
 Alternatively, we may only use the eigenvalues of an RCD.
 By fixing the number of groups as $K=3$, we can classify the images by the K-means and the Gaussian mixture model, treating the eigenvalues as the multivariate responses.
 The properties of our proposed method (EM Hybrid) and the benchmark methods are summarized in Table \ref{tab:methods}, helping us learn the key differences among the methods.